 ExpressVPN is equally as good for torrenting.
 It allows P2P traffic on all servers and has no bandwidth limit.
 Its robust security features and fast speeds make it one of the best VPNs for torrenting and file sharing.

 ExpressVPN is the more expensive of the two with prices starting at $12.95 for a 1-month plan with usage on up to 5 devices.
-If you choose to get the 1-year plan, the cost drops to $8.32 per month which is almost double the price of its competitor.
+If you choose to get the 15-month plan, the cost drops to $6.67.
 You do, however, get a 30-day money-back guarantee on all plans.

 If you’re mainly concerned about getting good value for your money, then TorGuard is definitely worth considering as it offers a solid experience at rather affordable prices.